-The hot water is switched on ready for you - if you find that you use all the hot water you will find the instructions for boosting the emersion in the airing cupboard in the double bedroom.
-If the heating is off you will also find the controls and instructions for these located in the airing cupboard.
+The hot water is switched on ready for you - if you find that you use all the hot water you will find the instructions for boosting the immersion heater in the airing cupboard in the double bedroom.
+If the heating is off, you will also find the controls and instructions for these located in the airing cupboard.
 The instructions for all other appliances are in the folder which can be found in one of the kitchen cupboards.

-The dustbins are located in the hide at the far end of the car park and are numbered, one per cottage.
-There are also bins for recycling plastic bottles, plastic food trays & containers, tins, cans, newspapers, magazines, paper envelopes, stationary, wrapping paper, cardboard, tin foil and glass bottles and jars.
+The dustbins are in the hide at the far end of the car park and are numbered, one per cottage.
+There are also bins for recycling plastic bottles, plastic food trays & containers, tins, cans, newspapers, magazines, paper envelopes, stationery, wrapping paper, cardboard, tin foil and glass bottles and jars.
 Please wash the bottles, jars and tin foil first, remove any tops from the bottles & jars and crush plastic bottles.
-Unfortunately it is not possible to recycle plastic food wrapping at the moment.
+There are also bins for biodegradable bags of food waste.
+Unfortunately, it is not currently possible to recycle plastic food wrapping.